Surrey and Sussex Prospectus

 Simulation

-All foundation doctors attend a mandatory full day of simulation training, and there are many more opportunities to be involved in Simulation training.
+All foundation doctors attend a mandatory full day of simulation training in both their F1 and F2 year.
+There are many more opportunities to be involved in simulation training, including assisting with simulation for Medical Student.

 Foundation Doctor Forums